joshuawisc/15-466-game1/README.md

 How Your Asset Pipeline Works:

 Raw .pngs and scripts are in the processing/ folder.
 Tiles are created as 8x8 .png images with 3 colors by the author.
-The process.py python script then processes these image (specified in script) to a binary tile format required by the PPU by setting index 1 to 3 for the first 3 colors it sees and 0 for white and then stores it in the dist/ folder.
-Palettes are hard coded into the code to allow for easier color scheme changes.
+The process.py python script then processes these images (listed in script) to a binary tile format required by the PPU by setting index 1 to 3 for the first 3 colors  and 0 for white.
+It then stores it in the dist/ folder.
+Palettes are hard coded to allow for easier color scheme changes.
 The PlayMode code loads these assets from the binary files and sets them in the tile table.

 Assets:
 * Rick: ![link](processing/player2.png)